thisisnich/ColabAI/README.md

    - Navigate to Settings > URL & Deploy Key
    - Copy the Deployment URL

-2. Set up the environment variable in Vercel:
+2. Set up the Vercel deployment
    - Go to the Vercel dashboard
+   - Navigate to Project Settings > Build and Deployment > Root Directory
+      - Set the Root Directory to `apps/webapp`
    - Navigate to Project Settings > Environment Variables
       - Add a new variable:
       - Name: `NEXT_PUBLIC_CONVEX_URL`
       - Value: Paste the Deployment URL you copied from Convex

 3. Deploy your NextJS application to Vercel as usual.